AdrianSchneble/nap/usecases/unlock-door.md

  ## 1. Opening Doors

  ### 1.1 Brief Description
 This use case describes how the game is processing an attempt to open a door.
-Both locked and unlocked doors are covered by this use case
+Both locked and unlocked doors are covered by this use case.

 <img src = "https://raw.githubusercontent.com/AdrianSchneble/nap/master/usecases/Screenshot_open_door_1.png">